ElMantos/posts-dashboard/README.md

 - User can see a list of posts
 - Posts can be re-ordered by draging and dropping
 - Upon clicking on post a modal will open.
-It will show user the name of post author,
+It will show user the name of post author
 - Bar chart shows top 5 post creators
 - Button that will throw error to show how ErrorBoundary component will catch error and display custom component